smtcoq/smtcoq/doc/artifact-readme.md

 Feel free to generate your own problem files but please recall that the input problems should be from the supported theories: `QF_A`, `QF_BV`, `QF_LIA`, `QF_EUF`, and their combinations.

+The successful execution of the `./cvc4tocoq XX.smt2` script outputs some new
+files:
+- `XX.lfsc` -> includes the `LFSC` style unsatisfiability proof of the input problem `XX.smt2`.
+- `XX.v`    -> Coq source file that calls the Coq checkers to validate the proof`XX.lfsc`.
+- `XX.glob` -> the file includes the globals of the source `XX.v`.
+- `XX.vo`   -> compliled module file of the source `XX.v`, it has to be there while loading the modules in the source `XX.v`.